Amphibians in Decline Fund 2014

-In the last five years,there has been a drastic decline in the number of amphibians around the world.
-Currently, there are about 6,771 identified species of amphibians that exist around the world.
+In the last five years, there has been a drastic decline in the number of amphibians around the world.
+Currently, there are about 6,887 identified species of amphibians that exist around the world.
 This may seem like a large number, however, most of these creatures live in small, concentrated populations with scarce resources.
 As a result, an overwhelming number of these amphibians are in desperate need of conservation strategies in order to prevent any chances of extinction.
-Amphibians In Decline is the only dedicated fund to protects frogs, toads, salamanders, newts, and caecilians in the federal government.
+Amphibians in Decline is the only dedicated fund that protects frogs, toads, salamanders, newts, and caecilians in the federal government.

 In the Central American cloud forests, for example, Harlequin frogs are mysteriously disappearing from their habitat.
 Such is also the case for toads and salamanders in Colombia and Western India, and the underground Caecilian, a species found in West and Eastern Africa, which are often mistaken for snakes or earthworms.
 Without thorough investigation and immediate conservation action, these rare species may be completely wiped off the face of the earth within a few years.

 It is for this reason that the US Fish and Wildlife Service has created the Amphibians in Decline program, an initiative put in place to provide support to foreign countries to conserve these highly endangered amphibian species.
 The goal of this program is to support research and investigative efforts in order to identify and implement effective and comprehensive strategies for the conservation of amphibians in their natural habitats.
 To date, the Amphibians in Decline Fund has successfully supported conservation efforts to protect the Chinese great salamander, Cameroon’s caecilian, and the Panamanian golden frog, among others.
 This acts as a catalyst to leverage funding from other sources for these projects.